-- Ground Water Discharge Permit Modification DP-206, which authorizes operation of the facility (New Mexico Environment Department 2015) - Design and operational information for the facility (Metric Corporation 2006)
+- Ground Water Discharge Permit Modification DP-206, which authorizes operation of the facility (New Mexico Environment Department 2015). - design and operational information for the facility (Metric Corporation 2006).

-- The fugitive dust control plan for the facility (Golder 2015) - The run-on and runoff control system plan for the facility (Golder 2016a) - The closure plan for the facility (Golder 2016b) - The closure and post-closure plan for the site under Ground Water Discharge Permit DP-206 (Geosyntec Consultants 2020) - Previous annual inspection reports for the facility (Golder 2016c; 2017; 2018; 2019; 2020) - Weekly inspection forms documenting weekly inspections conducted by qualified persons employed by Tri-State between January 8, 2020, and January 6, 2021
+- the fugitive dust control plan for the facility (Golder 2015). - the run-on and runoff control system plan for the facility (Geosyntec Consultants 2021). - the closure plan for the facility (Golder 2016a). - the closure and post-closure plan for the site under Ground Water Discharge Permit DP-206 (Geosyntec Consultants 2020). - previous annual inspection reports for the facility (Golder 2016b, 2017, 2018, 2019, 2020, 2021). - weekly inspection forms documenting weekly inspections conducted by qualified persons employed by Tri-State between January 8, 2021, and December 28, 2021.

-The weekly inspection forms provided valuable information regarding the status and condition of the facility throughout 2020.
+The weekly inspection forms provided valuable information regarding the status and condition of the facility throughout 2021.